cursor

 PRG file: cover01.prg

-The first program on the tape is called COVER.
-The cover page features an animation of the two PETSCII "ball" characters (SHIFT-Q and SHIFT-W) moving diagonally around the screen and bouncing when they hit an edge.
+The first program on each tape is always called COVER.
+This particular cover program features an animation of the two PETSCII "ball" characters (SHIFT-Q and SHIFT-W) moving diagonally around the screen and bouncing when they hit an edge.
 The animation is a bit flickery because the program has to erase each ball before drawing it in its new location.
 A nice detail is that the program caches the character underneath each moving ball, so that when a ball passes over any of the text around the edges of the screen, it can restore the text instead of wiping it out.
 Pressing SPACE stops the animation and takes you to the table of contents for the issue.

 The table of contents shows a list of the files on the tape and could have been implemented as a menu where you'd choose a program and have it load automatically.
 Instead, you are expected to break out of the program with STOP and then load your choice of file by hand.